 Click here for current projects at UCT which need your support.

 The UK-based Julian Baring Scholarship Fund (JBSF) was established in 2000 in the name of well-known gold fund manager, Julian Baring, in celebration of his two great passions, mining and Africa.
-Since 2010, JBSF has been providing bursaries for UCT students who hail from disadvantaged backgrounds in South Africa and elsewhere in the continent, and it has already enabled three students to graduate from UCT.
+Since 2010, JBSF has been providing bursaries for UCT students who hail from disadvantaged backgrounds in South Africa and elsewhere on the continent, and it has already enabled a number of students to graduate from UCT.